 With a staff of two, Reverend D.W.
 Comstock founded Children’s Home Society of Florida on Nov.
 17, 1902 to provide a “family” for the children who had nowhere else to go.

-In 1902, a group of businessmen, the Young Businessmen’s Club of Greensboro (today the Chamber of Commerce), was moved to address the issue of homeless children and established Children's Home Society of North Carolina.
-This photo features children served by the organization in 1972.
+In 1902, a group of businessmen, the Young Businessmen’s Club of Greensboro (today the Chamber of Commerce), was moved to address the issue of homeless children and established Children’s Home Society of North Carolina.

 Arizona’s Children Association was founded in 1912 by Minnie Davenport to create a home in Arizona where orphaned and neglected children could be cared for and adopted.
 This resulted in the formation of Arizona Children’s Home Association.